miyanokomiya/no-mans-folly/README.md

 ### Data persistence via Indexed DB
 Diagram data can be saved and restored via Indexed DB without opening a workspace.
 Add `indexeddb=1` to URL query to turn on this functionality.
+Asset files aren't kept in Indexed DB, so they are available until leaving the page.
 This functionality is never intended for production environment.

 ### Show debug information